Telviaz/-WhatsApp-bot-for-YouTube-mp3/README.md

 To use the application, add the phone number of the bot to your WhatsApp contacts and send it a message in the following format

+!download <youtube-url>

+  License

+This project is licensed under the MIT License - see the LICENSE file for details